mfridh01/softres/README.md

 **SoftRes** is a tool for **HELPING** the ML with keeping track of the **SoftRes**erved items.
 It will NOT automatically distribute items.
 It will only Announce Roll-winners and won items, roll-penalties and such.
 The ML will still have to manually distribute items and can do whatever he wants, even if **SoftRes** shows one thing, the ML can do another.
 **SoftRes** does not automatically switch between loot types.
-So if the ML wants the trash loot too be rolled for normally, that will have to be switched manually.
+So if the ML wants the trash loot to be rolled for normally, that will have to be switched manually.
     * Don't forget to put ML back again before bosses ... *cough*
     * There is a "Check Box" up in the top-right corner which will show checked if ML is on, and unchecked if not.
         * If you are the Raid Leader, you can press that check-box to switch between "Master Loot" and "Group Loot".
         * There is a 0.5 second delay on the update so it can seem a bit laggy, but that's intentional.

 ## What's so good about SoftRes?
 With **SoftRes**, _only the Master Looter needs to have the addon._